robcarver17/pysystemtrade/docs/data.md

 The [relevant script is here](/sysinit/futures/multipleprices_from_db_prices_and_csv_calendars_to_db.py).

-The script should be reasonably self explanatory in terms of data pipelines, but it's worth briefly reviewing what it does:
+The script should be reasonably self-explanatory in terms of data pipelines, but it's worth briefly reviewing what it does:

 1. Get the roll calendars from `csv_roll_data_path` (which defaults to [`/data/futures/roll_calendars_csv`](/data/futures/roll_calendars_csv), so make sure you change it if you followed my advice to store your roll calendars somewhere else more temporary), which we have spent so much time and energy creating.
 2. Get some closing prices for each individual future (we don't use OHLC data in the multiple and adjusted prices stage).
-3. Optionally but recommended: adjust the roll calendar so it aligns to the closing prices.
+3. Optionally but recommended: adjust the roll calendar, so it aligns to the closing prices.
 This isn't strictly necessary if you've used method 1 above, deriving the calendar from individual futures contract prices.
 But it is if you've used methods 2 or 3, and strongly advisable if you've done any manual hacking of the roll calendar files.
 4. Add a 'phantom' roll a week in the future.
-Otherwise the data won't be complete up the present day.
+Otherwise, the data won't be complete up the present day.
 This will fix itself the first time you run the live production code to update prices, but some people find it annoying.
 5. Create the multiple prices; basically stitching together contract data for different roll periods.
 6. Depending on flags, write the multiple prices data to`csv_multiple_data_path` (which defaults to [`/data/futures/multiple_prices_csv`](/data/futures/multiple_prices_csv)) and / or to the database.
 I like to write to both: the DB for production, CSV as a backup and sometimes I prefer to use that for backtesting.